Green solvent: Industrial chemistry

 Solvent manufacturers also provide industrial companies with databases to propose green alternative solvent mixtures to those originally used in industrial processes with similar efficiency and reaction yield.
 However, environmental and safety requirements are not always considered in these suggestions.

 Safety

-The use of green solvents is increasingly preferred because of their lower environmental impact.
-These solvents still present dangers for human health as well as for the environment.
-However, for a number of green solvents, their impact is still unclear, or at least, not categorized yet.
+The use of green solvents is increasingly preferred because of their lower harm to human health and environmental impact.
+This does not mean they are harmless; the reduced harm remains a good reason for caution.
+In addition, for a number of green solvents, their impact is still unclear, or at least, not categorized yet.

 Listed here is selected information from the safety data sheets of common green solvents: